-If you want a gravity hand pump system in order to get a bit more GPM, then you’re going to have to attach the water container to a hook above the sink and connect it to the hand pump via the tubing and hose clamps.
+If you want a gravity hand pump system to get a bit more GPM, you should attach the water container to a hook above the sink and connect it to the hand pump via the tubing and hose clamps.

-This means that you’re going to need to make a hole in the cabinet where the tubing is going to go in from above and connect to the bottom of the pump in the cabinet.
+Don't forget to make a hole in the cabinet for the tubing and connect it to the bottom of the pump in the cabinet.

 These instructions should provide some value regardless of which appliances you choose to build your hand pump sink.
 Just be aware that these are general tips, and every van setup is unique.

 If you're having problems getting your hand pump sink up and running, reach out to us on social media, and we'll do our best to guide you through the process according to your van.

 In reality, there are endless possibilities for building a quality hand pump sink.
 The best thing you can do is find one that fits your specific van and individual needs.
 Every van life setup is different, and there are many varieties of hand pump sinks.

 With that said, you can quickly fill up your container using natural or public resources around you.
 In the past, I sourced a lot of my water from rivers, fountains in national parks, RV parks, or spigots near camping spots.

 All you need to do is fill up your containers with a steady water supply and regularly replace the greywater.
 After that, you can access hassle-free water from the confines of your van using a quality hand pump sink.

 Did you like this blog about hand pump sinks?
 If so, take a moment to read through some of our other articles to unlock the secrets to living the ultimate van life.

 Van Life Costs: Expenses, Travel Tips, & 4 Budget Hacks